 This is a collection of bullets to think about when you consider buying a vertical cultivation system:

 - The aponix barrels do not come with independent single pumps or reservoirs per unit.
 This is nice and convenient if you intend to run a few of them and don’t want to get involved into actually thinking about efficient production processes also including cleaning, storing, washing areas etc to set up a fully fledged urban micro farm.
 Having to maintain many small pumps and reservoirs and care for proper cleaning of every part becomes a maintenance nightmare if you would like to run hundreds or many thousands of grow spaces and maintain a plannable and reliable production.
 At best you engage a professional turn-key facility planning expert to help you set things up properly.
-We can also help you in this process.
-This is very different if you talk to one of these multi-level-marketing sales people targeting hobby users and beginners and ask them detailed questions about hydroponics or horticulture.
+We can also advise in this process or recommend specialized partners.
+This is very different if you talk to a multi-level-marketing sales person targeting hobby users and beginners and you are looking for detailed technical answers about hydroponic setups.

 - The aponix vertical barrel is set up of basically ‘one’ simple lego-like part instead of many differently shaped non intuitive parts of different materials, that are tedious to assemble and clean.
 Again, if you have a few ‘towers’, that might be feasible.
 But running many of them, you will have to take care of all the small parts.
 It makes your operations unnecessarily complicated and wastes your time and resources.
 Take a look at youtube and check out assembly videos of the system you intend to buy, you get an idea this way if you would like to do all this assembling over and over again when you need to clean and sterilize that piece.

-- Once you have set up the barrel ring segments, that consist of 6 1/6th-parts, the ring segments stay assembled during maintenance and cleaning procedures.
+- Once you have set up the barrel ring segments, that consist of six 1/6th-parts, the ring segments stay assembled during maintenance and cleaning procedures.

 - Cleaning process: One cycle includes harvest, unstack ring segments, power-wash, re-stack and replant.
-If you have seedlings ready on harvesting a barrel, you do not lose time.
+If you have seedlings ready on harvesting a barrel, you do not lose any time.
 Cleaning an aponix barrel if well organized takes 10min.
-You could also save the steps of unstacking a barrel by opening the top lid, leaving the barrel open on the top and clean the inside with a high pressure torch from the top.
+You could also save the steps of unstacking a barrel by opening the top lid, leaving the barrel open on the top and clean the inside with a high pressure torch from the top and/or flushing the units.
 During this you obviously need to divert the drainage from your nutrient circulation into a simple bucket or sink.

 Inside wing structure